1996 Monaco Grand Prix: Race

-On lap 31, Martin Brundle spun off, which left only 11 cars in the race.
+On lap 31, Martin Brundle spun off, which left 11 cars in the race.
 Three laps later, Irvine was passed when Panis forced his way through at the Loews hairpin.
 Irvine lost control, became stuck and had undone his seatbelts before he restarted his car with the assistance of the marshals.
-Hill, meanwhile, had briefly lost the lead to Alesi when he made a pit stop on lap 30 to change to slicks as the track began to dry, but regained it a lap later when he overtook the Frenchman (who was still on wet tyres) on the track.
+Hill had briefly lost the lead to Alesi when he made a pit stop on lap 30 to change to slicks as the track began to dry, but regained it a lap later when he reovertook Panis (who was still on wet tyres) on the track.
 Alesi made his pit stop shortly afterwards, allowing Hill to extend his lead to nearly 30 seconds and continue untroubled at the front until the 40th lap, when a failed oil pump caused his engine to blow coming out of the tunnel, his first retirement of the season.
 Alesi then led for 20 laps before his suspension failed, handing the lead to Panis.
 Luca Badoer was running six laps down in the Forti when he collided with Villeneuve at Mirabeau on lap 66, retiring both drivers.

 The race did not run its full distance as the two-hour time limit came into effect.
 Panis was leading David Coulthard by a small margin with only five other cars behind them.
 Irvine spun at the same point that his teammate Schumacher had crashed, and as he tried to rejoin, he was hit by Mika Salo, who was in turn hit by Häkkinen.
 All three of them retired, leaving only four cars circulating, with Frentzen running last.
 The German decided to pull into the pits on the final lap as he was already last anyway, far behind everyone else who had taken the chequered flag.
 Panis thus won his one and only Grand Prix, taking Ligier's first win in 15 years.
 Frentzen, Salo and Häkkinen were classified in the final points positions while Irvine was credited with seventh place.